HackBulgaria/Core-Java-1/7-Files1/problems.md

 ### Implement a 'Properties' file parser.

 [.properties files](http://en.wikipedia.org/wiki/.properties) are commonly used in java as a resources and configuration.
+They just represent a key=value pairs, where each pair is a new line.
+The `#` sign denotes a comment.

 Make a **utility** method `Map<String, String> parseProperties` that reads a .properties file and returns its content as a Map<String,String>.

 The `#`-sign, when seen as a **first character in a line**,  denotes that **the line is a comment and should not be parsed**.
-Be careful when parsing lines.

 ```
 # this=comment
 a1=b1